jonatan-kazmierczak/java-new-features/java12.md

 # Leftovers from version 11
 ## :-1: JDK Mission Control 7
-:-1: All previous builds are removed.
+:-1: All builds are removed.